Emma in Winter: Background

 At the age of twenty-one, Penelope Farmer was contracted for her first collection of short stories, The China People.
 One story originally intended for this collection proved too long to include.
 This was rewritten as the first chapter of The Summer Birds (1962), her first book featuring Charlotte and Emma Makepeace.
 The Summer Birds received a Carnegie Medal commendation in 1963.
 A second book, Emma in Winter, set roughly two years later, with Emma as the main character followed in 1966.
 The main settings of both these books are a small village school in the South Downs in southern England, and Aviary Hall, the girls' home.
-Charlotte Sometimes followed in 1969, set slightly before the events of Emma in Winter, which follows Charlotte's first term in a London boarding school.
+Charlotte Sometimes followed in 1969, set slightly before the events of Emma in Winter, which is about Charlotte's first term in a London boarding school.

 According to Farmer, Charlotte and Emma, who grow up in their Grandfather Elijah's house, were originally based on her mother and her mother's sister as children, having no parents and "…having to be everything to each other," one being the responsible one, the other being rather difficult.

-Penelope Farmer stated that while writing Emma in Winter, she did not realise that identity was such a predominant theme in the novel until she encountered Margery Fisher's comments in on the book in Growing Point.
+Penelope Farmer stated that while writing Emma in Winter, she did not realise identity was such a predominant theme in the novel until she encountered Margery Fisher's comments about the book in Growing Point.
 She had a similar realisation, this time on her own, while writing Charlotte Sometimes.

 Emma in Winter is dedicated to Judy (1939‒1991), Penelope Farmer's older twin sister.